mparlione/ci-poc-triggerRemoteJob-fork-15122025/README.md

 * **`@NonCPS`**: An annotation required on certain methods (like those handling ACLs) to prevent serialization issues during pipeline execution.

 # Notes
-* Authentication mapping must be "trusted controllers" SYSTEM <-> SYSTEM Mapping https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/client-and-managed-controllers/trigger-jobs-across-controllers
-* The controllers must be re-provisioned after authentication mappings on the Operations Center.
-Documentation says "reconnect," but it must be re-provisioning https://docs.cloudbees.com/docs/cloudbees-ci/latest/secure/authentication-mapping#_change_the_authentication_mapping_strategy

-## Setup
+# Setup

-### Prerequisites
+## Prerequisites
 - CJOC authentication mapping must be configured as **Trusted Controllers** with a **SYSTEM ↔ SYSTEM** mapping.
   See the CloudBees documentation:
   https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/client-and-managed-controllers/trigger-jobs-across-controllers
+**Note**: The controllers must be re-provisioned after authentication mappings on the Operations Center.
+Documentation says "reconnect," but it must be re-provisioning https://docs.cloudbees.com/docs/cloudbees-ci/latest/secure/authentication-mapping#_change_the_authentication_mapping_strategy

-### Controllers
+## Controllers

 1. **Source Controller**
     - The controller name is arbitrary.